-Ease into fall with this buttery coffee cake studded with apples and finished with a crunchy cinnamon crumb topping.
+Ease into fall with this buttery apple crumb cake studded with apples and finished with a crunchy cinnamon crumb topping.

 This morning when I walked out the door the air felt…different.
 I was wearing shorts and a T-shirt and while I wasn’t uncomfortably cold, something made me run back inside and grab a sweatshirt.
 Slipping into a fleecy hooded sweatshirt just felt right.